pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The moment we want to believe something, we suddenly see all the arguments for it, and become blind to the arguments against it."
 --George Bernard Shaw

 "Real wealth is not so much what we have as what we are."
-–Sterling W. Sill
+--Sterling W. Sill

 "Ahhh.
 A man with a sharp wit.
 Someone ought to take it away from him before he cuts himself."
 --Peter da Silva